cryptomator/docs/source/security/architecture.rst

 When traversing directories, the directory ID of a given subdirectory is processed in four steps to determine the storage path inside the vault:

-#.
-Encryption of the directory ID using `AES-SIV <https://tools.ietf.org/html/rfc5297>`_ in order to encrypt directory hierarchies,
+#. encrypting the directory ID using `AES-SIV <https://tools.ietf.org/html/rfc5297>`_ in order to encrypt directory hierarchies,
-#.
-Creating a SHA1 hash of the encrypted directory ID in order to get a uniform length,
+#. creating a SHA1 hash of the encrypted directory ID in order to get a uniform length,
-#. base32-encoding the hash to get a string of printable chars and
+#. encoding the hash with Base32 to get a string of printable chars, and finally
-#. finally concatenation of a path from the base32-encoded hash.
+#. constructing the directory path out of the Base32-encoded hash.

 .. code-block:: console